catid/cm256/README.md

 Fast GF(256) Cauchy MDS Block Erasure Codec in C

 cm256 is a simple library for erasure codes.
 From given data it generates redundant data that can be used to recover the originals.
-It is extremely fast, perhaps the fastest software implementation available for erasure codes < 256 blocks long.

 It is roughly 2x faster than Longhair, and CM256 supports input data that is not a multiple of 8 bytes.

 Currently only Visual Studio 2013 is supported, though other versions of MSVC may work.